We understand that creating a CV can be difficult and very frustrating as there is no perfect CV.

 The reader should be able to quickly skim through your CV understanding your compatibility with the job.

 Not everyone follows the same format but have the typical headings which follow on from each other in a logical manner.
-The CV begins with where you are, not from where you started.
+The dates start with the present and go back to the start of your career/education.

-As of the short space, it would be ideal to use short sentences and be straight to the point.
-Longer sentences can lead to waffled and unclear sentences which puts the employer off recruiting you.
+In order to be succinct, it is a good idea to use short sentences or phrases where appropriate.
+Longer sentences can lead to waffled and unclear information which may put the employer off recruiting you.

 Photographs on CV’s are only required in certain industries such as media or sales.
 Having a photograph on CV’s can lead to biased decisions.
 Remember your CV is demonstrating your skills rather than appearance.

 Creating a cover letter can help to portray your skills in a more detailed way.
 When writing one you can focus on the requirements according to the job description rather than a basic letter mentioning your skills.

 Even though it is not vital, it is a good way to introduce yourself and show your personality.

 Again, it needs to be fairly formal in tone, even though you are using the first person.
 Describe your experiences and how they would help in the internship at that particular company.
 You also need to say why you’re the most suitable candidate for the role.